jkubos/osm-address-extractor/README.md

 1. obtain boundary ways of city, obtain points of streets
 2. obtain points of boundary ways

 In each pass load requirements for next pass are collected.
-By this approach you are able
+For example for street there the load requirements are all nodes defining it.
+By this approach you are able to load only necessary objects and keep memory requirements feasible.

 ## Used tools